- Plasmapheresis may be used as a treatment for autoimmune disorders.

-Plasmapheresis also can refer to the plasma donation process, where the plasma is removed and cells are returned to the body.
+Plasmapheresis also can refer to the plasma donation process, where the plasma is removed and the blood cells are returned to your body.

-Plasmapheresis can be used to treat a variety of autoimmune disorders, including myasthenia gravis, Guillain-Barre syndrome, and Lambert-Eaton.
-It can also be used to treat multiple sclerosis.
+Plasmapheresis can be used to treat a variety of autoimmune disorders including:

-During plasmapheresis treatment or donation, patients or donors rest on a cot.
-A needle or catheter is placed into a vein in the crux of whichever arm has the most robust artery.
+During plasmapheresis donation, you will rest on a cot.
+Then a needle or catheter will be placed into a vein in the crux of whichever arm has the most robust artery.
 In some cases, a catheter is placed in the groin or shoulder.

-Replacement or returned plasma flows into the body through a second tube that is placed in the arm or foot.
+Replacement or returned plasma flows into your body through a second tube that is placed in the arm or foot.